mkashifn/celosia-exp/README.md

   ```
 ### Kaggle Notebooks

 This following experiments has been moved to Kaggle.
 Please follow the links to access the complete code and output.
-Alternatively, you can also access the Jupyter notebook files in the snapshot directory of this repository.
+Alternatively, you can also access the Jupyter notebook files in the `snapshots` directory of this repository.

 ##### Zero-day attack detection: